PlayTensor/playtensor.github.io/manual/campaign/index.md

 - Web Demo: contains campaign A

 ### General Hints
-- Door status is hinted by the color of its status light: cyan is unlocked, red is locked, black is power off.
+- Door status is hinted by its status light: cyan is unlocked, red is locked, black is power off.
 - Looking for a power source?
 Follow the wires on the ceiling.
 - Confused where to go?
 Maybe there is a crawl space cover you missed.
 - The force tool pulling effect goes through fences and barriers.